GPNaslund/Thesis/SPP/thesis/student-review-version/main.typ

 Interaction with the plugin typically involves first obtaining a platform-specific interface object.
 For instance, methods on the main plugin instance allow developers to retrieve either an AppleHealthKit interface or a GoogleHealthConnect interface.
 These platform-specific interface objects then expose a largely consistent set of methods for data operations.
 The core functionalities available through these interfaces are detailed in Table 5.1.

+_Table 5.1 - Description of the public API._
 #table(
   columns: (1fr, auto, auto, auto),
   inset: 5pt,